biscuit-auth/biscuit/SPECIFICATIONS.md

 - _greater than_, defined on integers and dates, returns a boolean
 - _less or equal_, defined on integers and dates, returns a boolean
 - _greater or equal_, defined on integers and dates, returns a boolean
-- _equal_, defined on integers, strings, byte arrays, dates, set, returns a boolean
+- _strict equal_, defined on integers, strings, byte arrays, dates, set, null, returns a boolean
-- _not equal_, defined on integers, strings, byte arrays, dates, set, returns a boolean (v4 only)
+- _strict not equal_, defined on integers, strings, byte arrays, dates, set, null, returns a boolean (v4 only)
 - _contains_ takes a set and another value as argument, returns a boolean.
 Between two sets, indicates if the first set is a superset of the second one. between two strings, indicates a substring test.
 - _prefix_, defined on strings, returns a boolean